Les Aventures de Télémaque: Influence on Rousseau

 In Rousseau's Émile (1762), a treatise on education, the eponymous pupil is specifically given only two novels (although as a young man, he also reads poetry and other literature): as a child he is given Daniel Defoe's Robinson Crusoe to inculcate him in resourcefulness and self-reliance; and when he becomes a young man, the political treatise Télémaque, which is put into his hands by his intended, Sophie, who has read it and fallen in love with the fictional hero.

 The education of Émile is completed by a journey during which the institutions of various nations are to be studied.
 His tutor inculcates principles into him which sum up the essentials of the Social Contract.
 But it is with a Telemachus in hand that teacher and pupil establish a "scale of measurement" for judging various existing societies.
 Fénelon's story presents models and counter models of monarchs.
 The princes and governments of the real world will be compared with them.

 In Rousseau's novel, Émile and his tutor travel to Salento (which formerly included much of what is now Calabria and Apulia, Italy) to seek the "good Idomeneo", whom Fénelon's novel had relocated from his former kingdom in Crete to the kingship of a new and reformed government.

 Contrary to Louis XIV, whom he resembles in many traits of character, Idomeneus renounces conquest and is able to make peace with his neighbors.
 The prosperous fields and laborious capital are schools of virtue, where law rules over the monarch himself.
 Everything here is brought down to a "noble and frugal simplicity", and, in the harmony of a strictly hierarchical society, everything combines in a common utility.

 Translations

-A German translation was published in 1733 under the title Die seltsamen Begebenheiten des Telemach and was very popular in German court circles at the time.
+The first German translation was almost immediately published in 1700 under the title "Staats-Roman, welcher unter der denckwürdigen Lebens-Beschreibung Telemachi Königl.
+Printzens aus Ithaca, und Sohns des Ulyssis vorstellet, wie die Königl. und Fürstlichen Printzen vermittelst eines anmuthigen Weges zur Staats-Kunst und Sitten-Lehre anzuführen durch Franciscum de Salinac de la Mothe-Fenelon Ertz-Bischoffen zu Cambray".
+Another German translation was published in 1733 under the title Die seltsamen Begebenheiten des Telemach and was very popular in German court circles at the time.
 It inspired Wilhelmine of Prussia, Margravine of Brandenburg-Bayreuth to design her English landscape garden, the Sanspareil.

 The work is best known in Russia for a verse translation by Vasily Trediakovsky published in 1766 and entitled Tilemakhida, or the Wandering of Telemachus, Son of Odysseus (Тилемахида, или Странствование Тилемаха, сына Одиссеева).
 The translation is noted for its archaic diction and its use of hexameters.
 The work was ridiculed by Catherine the Great but defended by Alexander Radishchev and others.

 Télémaque was translated into Ottoman Turkish in 1859 by Yusuf Kamil Pasha (1806–1876), a statesman who would later become grand vezir (prime minister) of the Ottoman Empire.
 It is considered the first translation of a European novel into Turkish.